Dhamodharan-AlphaICS/Serverless_DeepLearning-Test-Application/README.md

 If this all goes well, Yes you are in the right direction.
 Please stop here if you stuck with any error.

+Further this article is going to focus on Image based analytics, I will not explain the code here.
+Just clone this repository to play around with this instructions.

+# STEP 5 DeepLearning MODEL Deployment: